Cadorna Line: The construction of the line

 Ceresio-Lario: (Viggiù to Menaggio) The importance of this area was such that all plans had, as their first objective, the occupation of the entire Mendrisio District of Switzerland up to Capolago.
 For this reason it was decided to concentrate fire on the Melide dam-bridge, the only means of connection with Lugano.
 This action would have allowed the easy occupation of Monte Generoso to protect and support the strategic point of the entire sector, the Sighignola.
 From Porlezza to Menaggio, the massive mountain range south of the valley offered a sufficient natural barrier.

 S.Lucio-S.Jorio: The occupation of the border barracks was only planned in the event of an offensive.

 Mera-Adda: This sector used the Orobie Alps as a final defensive line.
 The Colico barrage was considered insufficient since its location, at the level of the lake, could allow the enemy to fight back from higher ground with artillery stationed on the nearby hills.
-High positions were then established further up on :it:Monte Legnoncino.
+High positions were then established further up on Monte Legnoncino.